Sabrina Karabaeva, Screenwriter and Animator

 Masha Sedyaeva, Animation Director

 Although I prefer to edit myself, there were times that I delegated the task to other people, but I felt uncomfortable even with good editors.
 I saw the movie at the stage of the editing of the draft soundtrack.
-I couldn’t get it out of my head all the time while we were filming.
-Suddenly, someone else took over the task and the result turned out to be not exactly like I envisioned.
+I couldn’t get it out of my head, all the time while we were filming.
+Suddenly, someone else took over the task and the result did not turn out to be what I envisioned.
 Being a soft, gentle person like I am, it is not always easy to stand by your own ideas.
-When the editor says “it’s cool, isn’t it?”
-I am like “Yeah, I guess.”
+When the editor says, “It’s cool, isn’t it?”
+I am like, “Yeah, I guess.”
 Naturally, I stay unsatisfied.
-As a result, all the episodes of the series “What am I doing here” were edited by me.
+As a result, all the episodes of the series “What am I doing here?” were edited by me.
 Trailers, however, were delegated to other editors without hesitation.

 Editing is all about the timing, the feeling of where to make faster or slower, where to cut.
 It is very different in animatic: when you see black and white still on the screen, the perception of everything is distorted.
 We use filming more frequently than frame-by-frame animation.
 That is why we make a lot of critical decisions while editing.
 Sometimes, we improvise during the filming, and unexpected frames appear in the storyboard.
 There are times when we can’t get the movements right.
 In this case, cut-in scenes and other tricks were used.
 Frame-by-frame animation was also improved during the editing, some phrases were dismissed, some pauses were added.
 Something was cropped, something was retouched.

 Normally, if everything goes according to the plan, it takes me one week to edit one cartoon.
-After that, I give the final version with a draft soundtrack to Sasha, the Sound Engineer, to perfect the sound.
-The sound that is done right has the power to make the people believe in the substance of the puppets made of corrugated cardboard.
+After that, I give the final version with a draft soundtrack to Sasha, to perfect the sound.
+The sound that is done right has the power to make people believe in the substance of the puppets made of corrugated cardboard.

 Sasha Teder, Sound Engineer

 On the stage of filming, the animators and production designers need noises and the sounds of what is going on in the frame.
-Some part, they find by themselves, and the other (the bigger one), is usually found by me.
+In some parts, they find by themselves, while the other (the bigger one), is usually found by me.
 This is how the draft sound is made.
 There are special libraries for noises, some of them are recorded on set.
 The sounds are fake sometimes.
-For example, the sound of footsteps on the snow are imitated with the help of starch bag.
+For example, the sound of footsteps on the snow are imitated with the help of a starch bag.